lutraconsulting/qgis-anuga-gui-plugin/README.md

      + I - internal region
   * MaxTriArea (decimal)
 	 + Maximum triangle area

-Define a line layer, with the following attributes, ensure the layer is snapped to the boundary polygon entity above
+Define a line layer, with the following attributes, ensure the layer is snapped to the boundary polygon entity above.
+You can use [AutoTrace plugin](http://www.lutraconsulting.co.uk/products/autotrace/).

   * Type (char):
      + BT - boundary tag
   * Name (char)
 	 + its name

+For further information about file formats, see qgis_anuga_gui_plugin_test_data.zip under test\data

 Run the plugin and select relevant layers to generate mesh.